Financial Conflict of Interest (FCOI) in Research Policy

 What else must be reported?

-Investigators also must disclose the occurrence of any reimbursed or sponsored travel (i.e., that which is paid on behalf of the Investigator and not reimbursed to the Investigator so that the exact monetary value may not be readily available), related to their Emmes responsibilities, provided, however, that this disclosure requirement does not apply to travel that is reimbursed or sponsored by excluded sources provided in the Federal Regulations.
+Investigators also must disclose the occurrence of any reimbursed or sponsored travel (i.e., that which is paid on behalf of the Investigator and not reimbursed to the Investigator so that the exact monetary value may not be readily available), related to their institutional (Emmes) responsibilities; provided, however, that this disclosure requirement does not apply to travel that is reimbursed or sponsored by:

-Sponsored Travel means any reimbursed or sponsored travel, (i.e. travel that is paid on behalf of the Investigator), and that relates to the Investigator's Institutional Responsibilities.
-This definition does not include travel that is paid for or reimbursed by a federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
-1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education.
+- Income from seminars, lectures, or teaching engagements sponsored by a Federal, state, or local government agency, an Institution of higher education as defined at 20 U.S.C.
+1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an Institution of higher education; or

 What is the Review Process?